THAILAND TRAVEL INFORMATION FROM ACCESS TRIPS

 July through October – this time of year you can expect regular rain periods, mostly in regular short bursts, with the occasional very heavy showers.
 Many people do travel to Thailand during the rainy season, but be aware that there can occasionally be significant rain.

-Our Thai cooking tours do not include any of the islands.
+Our Thai culinary tours do not include any of the islands.
 However, if you wish to add an island visit to the end of your Thailand tour, you may want to consider the different monsoon patterns that may affect your visit.
 Typhoons, or major rain storms, occasionally hit the island areas as well, and the typhoon season varies depending on which islands you are visiting.

-Electricity: Thailand uses 220V, 50Hz and generally uses flat, two prong plugs.
+Thailand uses 220V, 50Hz and generally uses flat, two prong plugs.

 WHAT TO TAKE